-Pursuant to the Board's By-Law No.1, as amended (Schedule I -subparagraph 2(a)(xxx), the Chairman may resolve, perform, or authorize on behalf of the Board any other matter or action required of the Board pursuant to any other Act of Parliament or the Legislature of Newfoundland and Labrador.
+Pursuant to the Board's By-Law No. 1, as amended (Schedule | - Paragraph 2(a)(lxiii), the Chair may resolve, perform, or authorize on behalf of the Board any other matter or action required of the Board pursuant to any other Act of Parliament or the Legislature of Newfoundland and Labrador.

-Please indicate your approval to have Trevor Bennett, Information Resources Manager, designated the Privacy and Information Officer on behalf of the Board by signing the attached form and returning same to me or Mike Baker for further handling.
+Please indicate your approval to have Trevor Bennett, Information Resources Manager, designated the Privacy and Information Officer on behalf of the Board by signing the attached form and returning same to myself or John Crocker for further handling.